The safety, wellness, and comfort of our residents and staff are our top priorities.

 - Please keep an eye out for distancing markers while on site to help you maintain correct spacing.

-- Wearing a mask at all times during the visit.
+- Wearing a mask at all times, when physical distancing of 2 meters cannot be maintained, during the visit.
 These masks may include homemade masks/fabric masks.
 Masks will not be provided by the lodge.

 - Bringing their own chairs.